 In Part 1 of this hand brushing series, I discussed how to brush acid stain over exterior, broom-finished concrete.
-This time, I’ll detail how to brush dye on interior floors, something most people think is impossible since most dyes are acetone-based and flash in about 10 seconds.
+This time, I’ll detail how to be successful brushing acetone dyes on concrete.
+When brushing dye on interior floors, most people think is impossible since most dyes are acetone-based and flash in about 10 seconds.
 Because of this quick dry time, it becomes incredibly hard to hand brush without leaving horrible brush marks.

 Remember when you work with acid stains, you’re using water so you have a lot more work time to keep a wet edge.
 When working with dyes, 10 seconds isn’t enough time to keep a wet edge.
 By the time you dip your brush in the dye, what you’ve already applied is dry.